snakemake/snakemake/docs/tutorial/basics.rst

 The workflow comes from the domain of genome analysis.
 It maps sequencing reads to a reference genome and call variants on the mapped reads.
 The tutorial does not require you to know what this is about.
-Nevertheless, we provide some background in the following.
+Nevertheless, we provide some background in the following paragraph.

 .. _tutorial-background: